Coffeehouse culture of Baghdad: Role in Iraqi poetry

 Furthermore, Jewish academic Sasson Somekh confirmed in his book Baghdad, Yesterday: The Making of an Arab Jew that he began his work after meeting Poet al-Jawahiri in the Hassan Ajami Café, which was located next to the Jewish Shamash School where Sasson used to attend when he was young.
-He wrote:I spent my days running back and forth between the many cafes on al-Rashid Street, which were the gathering places of young writers and artists - most of them Muslim, secular, left-wing, and all of them several of years older than I was.
+He wrote:I spent my days running back and forth between the many cafes on al-Rashid Street, which were the gathering places of young writers and artists - most of them Muslim, secular, left-wing, and all of them several years older than I was.
 A world of culture opened before me.
-Baghdad in the late 1940s was humming with literary activity, and seemed poised to become the center of literature in the Arab world.However, not all poets were welcoming.
-An example of this can be found in al-Zahawi Cafe which became known for its "literary battles" between al-Zahawi and al-Rusafi due to heated discussions until al-Rusafi's death in 1945.
-In al-Beiruti Café, traditionalist poets and writers would gather in order to preserve Iraqi neo-classical styles and work.
+Baghdad in the late 1940s was humming with literary activity and seemed poised to become the center of literature in the Arab world.However, not all poets were welcoming.
+An example of this can be found in al-Zahawi Cafe, which gained notoriety for its "literary battles" between al-Zahawi and al-Rusafi due to heated discussions that continued until al-Rusafi died in 1945.
+In al-Beiruti Café, traditionalist poets and writers would gather to preserve Iraqi neo-classical styles and their work.
 As such, they suspected the work of al-Haydari, a young poet who started to visit the coffeehouse after al-Rusafi's death, was considered a "Western plot against the Arabic literary heritage."